grmkris/Closet---eth-global-Buenoes-Aires-2026/docs/TESTNET_SETUP.md

 ## Prerequisites

-- AI Stilist account with CDP Embedded Wallet
+- Closet account with CDP Embedded Wallet
 - Get your wallet address from the app dashboard

 ## Step 1: Get POL (Gas Token)